marmelab/react-admin/docs/ReferenceManyToManyField.md

 ## `joinLimit`

-By default, react-admin fetches 100 entries in the join table.
+By default, react-admin fetches 100 entries in the join table (e.g. `performances`).
 You can decrease or increase the number of entries fetched from the associative table by modifying the `joinLimit` prop:

 ```tsx
 import { Pagination } from 'react-admin';